 - Remove from the oven and immediately press additional chocolate egg pieces into the top of each cookie.

-- Let the cookies cool for 5 minutes on the cookie sheet and then transfer them to a cooling rack.
+- Let the cookies cool on the cookie sheet for 5 minutes, then transfer them to a cooling rack.

 Recipe FAQs